scruffaluff/bootware/README.md

 ## Install

 Bootware is invoked by shell scripts on the user's computer.
 The following commands will download the shell scripts and add them to the system path.
-Note that on Windows, PowerShell will need to run as administrator.

 <code-group>
 <code-block title="Linux" active>